Moving to College Station (Bryan), TX

 A Strong Economy With No Signs Of Slowing Down

-College Station boasts a robust economy with an unemployment rate lower than the national average.
-As one of the fastest growing cities in the nation, the job market is strong and expanding, with future job growth expected to surpass 45 percent in the next 10 years.
+College Station boasts economic stability and a robust economy with an unemployment rate lower than the national average.
+As one of the fastest-growing cities in the nation, the job market is strong and expanding, with future job growth expected to surpass 45 percent in the next 10 years.

 A Robust Real Estate Market Thanks To TAMU

-College Station boasts a solid real estate market due to the strong demand from students, faculty and staff of Texas A&M University.
+College Station boasts a solid real estate market with new housing developments and traditions neighborhoods due to the strong demand from students, faculty and staff of Texas A&M University.
 The market is exceptionally competitive during the school year, with students seeking accommodation near campus.
-Home prices have increased steadily over the years, and the rental market is particularly active due to the large student population in the city.
+Housing prices and the median home value have increased steadily over the years, and the rental market is particularly active due to the large student population in the city.

-If you’re thinking of moving to College Station, you can expect to spend an average of $335,005 on a home, an increase of over 5 percent from last year.
-If you’re looking for a rental property, you can expect to spend the following:
+If you’re thinking of moving to College Station, you can expect to spend an average of $335,005 on a home (the median home value), an increase of over 5 percent from last year, with housing costs and property taxes in Brazos County remaining competitive.
+Consider hiring a moving company to help with the relocation.
+If you’re looking for a rental property in Bryan-College Station, you can expect to spend the following in housing costs:

 1 Bedroom: $860